 - Pages with malicious behavior, such as phishing, viruses, trojans, and other malware

-On the other hand, white hat marketing commonly refers to approved methods of search engine optimization that abide by the terms and conditions set by search engines.
+On the other hand, white hat marketing commonly refers to approved search engine optimization methods that abide by the terms and conditions set by search engines.

 Implementing white hat SEO is truly a no-brainer if you want to create a successful and sustainable SEO campaign.